hMRI-group/hMRI-toolbox-docs/docs/docs/processing.md

 ## Introduction

-The spatial processing implementation of the toolbox relies on the voxel-based quantification (VBQ) approach developed by [Draganski *et al.* 2011](References) to preserve the quantitative nature of qMRI maps during processing.
-The spatial processing part of the toolbox can be applied to any set of rotationally-invariant qMRI maps, including diffusion MRI scalar parameter maps as well as the standard (R1, PD, MT and R2*) MPM maps.
+The spatial processing implementation of the Toolbox relies on the voxel-based quantification (VBQ) approach developed by [Draganski et al., 2011](references.md#draganski-et-al-2011) to preserve the quantitative nature of qMRI maps during processing.
+The spatial processing part of the toolbox can be applied to any set of rotationally-invariant qMRI maps, including diffusion MRI scalar parameter maps as well as the standard (R1, PD, MT and R2\*) MPM maps.

 The spatial processing pipeline for quantitative data relies on three main operational steps:
 [segmentation](#segmentation), [diffeomorphic deformation](#diffeomorphic-deformation) and [tissue-weighted smoothing](#tissue-weighted-smoothing).